-The marketing Business Unit stands at the customer end of the electricity supply chain and is therefore Tanesco’s major interface with customers.
-It deals with distribution of electricity, promotion of services and all customer service matters.
+The Distribution Business Unit stands at the customer end of the electricity supply chain and is, therefore, Tanesco’s major interface with customers.
+It deals with the distribution of electricity, promotion of services and all customer service matters.

-The unit is headed by a General Manager who is assisted by two senior managers; a senior manager for marketing and customer service on the one hand and a senior manager for distribution on the other.
-Services of the Marketing Business Unit are delivered to customers through a network of 24 Tanesco defined regions.
-To ensure effective management of operations, these regions are clustered into five zones each headed by a Zonal Manager.
+The unit is headed by a Deputy Managing Director - Distribution and Customer Service who is assisted by two Senior Managers; a Senior Manager for Marketing and Customer Service on the one hand and a Senior Manager for Distribution on the other.
+Services of the Marketing Business Unit are delivered to customers through a network of 24 TANESCO defined Regions.
+To ensure effective management of operations, these Regions are clustered into Seven Zones each headed by a Zonal Manager.

 The Marketing and Customer Service Division is led by the Senior Manager Marketing who oversees the operations of three sections namely the Marketing Section, the Call Centre Section and the Large Power Users section.